//CHAMBER | Orchestra

 string orchestra (2007)

-commissioned by Amadeus Chamber Orchestra of Polish Radio
+written for Amadeus Chamber Orchestra of Polish Radio

 This work depicts an image of a wind quietly moving above a winter landscape.
 Gentle noise and airy sound of the strings represent the stillness of cold wind and the particles of air that are gently pushed along by the breeze.